 Support Portal best practices

-To get your support issues resolved quickly and efficiently, we recommend that you follow these best practices when you create a support case:
+To get your support issues resolved quickly and efficiently, it is recommended to follow these best practices when creating a support case:

 - Understand the scope of Sitecore Support service and other support policies.